ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 2. Submit the transaction to the BPI VSM via the workstep for processing.
 3. Verify that the VSM generates a Proof-of-Correctness for the transaction.
 4. Check if the VSM updated the state object associated with the account associated with the workstep.
-5. Check id the VSM updated the state history of the targeted state object based on the transaction data.
+5. Check if the VSM updated the state history of the targeted state object based on the transaction data.
-6. Validate that the updated state object and the state history of the state object equal the previosuly generated representation of the state object and its history (initial state object value.
+6. Validate that the updated state object and the state history of the state object equal the previously generated representation of the state object and its history (initial state object value.

 Passing Criteria: